Disaster Awareness for Kids

 Know Where to go When the Sirens Blow

-The Office of Emergency Management is responsible for Nashville's outdoor early warning system that warns people who are outside of a possible tornado, so if you hear our sirens go off, get indoors and seek shelter immediately.
+The Office of Emergency Management is in charge of Nashville's outdoor early warning system.
+This system warns people who are outside of a possible tornado, so if you hear our sirens go off, get indoors and seek shelter immediately.
 There are 93 sirens located around the county in parks, near school playgrounds and in other places where people gather outside.
 We test the sirens on the first Saturday of every month at noon, unless there is stormy weather in the area.

 Listen to the sound our tornado siren makes